State Street Bank & Trust Co. v. Signature Financial Group, Inc.: Federal Circuit opinion

 The district court held the patent invalid as directed to nonstatutory subject matter.
 The Federal Circuit reversed, however, in an opinion that was followed by a large increase in the issuance of business-method and software patents.
 The Federal Circuit stated:

-[T]he transformation of data, representing discrete dollar amounts, by a machine through a series of mathematical calculations into a final share price, constitutes a practical application of a mathematical algorithm, formula, or calculation, because it produces "a useful, concrete and tangible result"—a final share price momentarily fixed for recording and reporting purposes and even accepted and relied upon by regulatory authorities and in subsequent trades.

 At the time and during the following decade, this ruling was considered by many to be significant because previously "methods of doing business" had been widely thought not to be eligible for patent grants.
 For example, in Hotel Security Checking Co. v.
 Lorraine Co., the Second Circuit held that a bookkeeping system to prevent waiters from stealing customer payments for meals could not be patented.
 In Joseph E. Seagram & Sons v.
 Marzell, the D.C.
 Circuit held that a patent on "blind testing" whiskey blends for consumer preferences would be "a serious restraint upon the advance of science and industry" and therefore should be refused.

 The Federal Circuit rejected this view in its State Street Bank opinion:

-The business method exception has never been invoked by this court, or the CCPA, to deem an invention unpatentable.
-Application of this particular exception has always been preceded by a ruling based on some clearer concept of Title 35 or, more commonly, application of the abstract idea exception based on finding a mathematical algorithm.

 The Federal Circuit found it inappropriate to carve out a further exception to the principle that "anything under the sun made by man is patentable."
 Accordingly, the Federal Circuit applied that principle to all business methods that "produce a useful, concrete and tangible result."